DIGOARTHUR/github-automated-repos/README_PT.md

 <br>
 <br>

+- `StackLabels` O componente retorna, baseado na iteração da array topics contida no data, icones das stacks usadas no seu projeto.
+Insert the stacks used in the topics field of your repository.
+Check the [Stack Icons](https://github-automated-repos.vercel.app/documentation/stackIcons) tab!

 - `StackLabels` component returns, based on the iteration of the topics array that is contained in data, labels of the stacks used in your project.
 Insert the stacks used in the topics field of your repository.
 Check the [Stack Icons](https://github-automated-repos.vercel.app/documentation/stackIcons) tab!